jsiek/deduce/Prelude.md

 logic, and proof, all of which are needed for constructing correct code.
-These blog posts take a functional programming approach to data structures and algorithms because, in that setting, there are software tools that can help to make sure that our proofs about correctness are themselves correct!
+These blog posts take a functional programming approach to data structures and algorithms because, in that setting, there are software tools that make sure that our proofs about correctness are themselves correct!
 In particular, these posts will use the Deduce language for writing programs, testing them, and proving theorems.
 Unlike most functional languages and proof assistants, the syntax of Deduce is meant to be easy to learn for people familiar with languages such as Java or Python.
 The `README.md` file in the Deduce github repository provides an introduction to Deduce.
 We recommend reading that first.

     https://github.com/jsiek/deduce/tree/main